AresGod96/LPR-YOLOv8/README.md

-# LPR-YOLOv8
+# Simple LPR-YOLOv8

-A complete License Plate Recognition (LPR) pipeline using **YOLOv8** for plate detection and **EasyOCR** for character recognition.
+A complete empirical License Plate Recognition (LPR) pipeline using **YOLOv8** for plate detection and **EasyOCR** for character recognition.
 Tailored for real-world usage in countries like **Vietnam**, this system supports custom training, inference, and easy deployment.

 ---